shillontheroad/makers-jam/README.md

 ## Getting Started

 Welcome to MakersJam Mozilla Club OnTheRoad project.
 The project welcomes educators, tinkerers, librarians, museum educators, artists, designers, coders, Mozilla club leaders/participants and  parents.
 Mozilla Club Switzerland started in January 2016.
-After over a year of successful experimentation and trying to capture the fell of MozFest, MakersJam is heading out on the road.
+After over a year of successful experimentation and trying to capture the spirit of MozFest, MakersJam is heading out on the road.
 Check out our story here at <a href="https://learningfreewheel.wordpress.com/">the learningfreewheel blog</a>.
 Our club members captured the essence of the club:
 <b>MakersJam </b>
 <i>"Mix things up that people don't normally go together to create something amazing